List of Italian desserts and pastries

 This is a list of Italian desserts and pastries.
 Italian cuisine has developed through centuries of social and political changes, with roots as far back as the 4th century BCE.
 Italian desserts have been heavily influenced by cuisine from surrounding countries and those that have invaded Italy, such as Greece, Spain, Austria, and France.
 Italian cuisine is also influenced by the Mediterranean climate and agriculture.

 Characteristics

-Italy has an extremely diverse range of cuisines, due to the large amount of influences throughout its history.
-Peaches, lemons, and pears are popular fruits for recipes, as well as sweet cheeses, such as ricotta and marscapone.
-Coffee, especially espresso, are integral to Italian culture and cuisine, and is featured frequently in dessert recipes, such as tiramisu.
-The usage of a cold dairy dessert, such as ice cream or gelato, was introduced to the Western world through Italy.
+Italy has an extremely diverse range of cuisines, due to the many culinary influences throughout its history.
+Peaches, lemons, and pears are popular fruits for recipes, as well as sweet cheeses, such as ricotta and mascarpone.
+Coffee, especially espresso, are integral to Italian culture and cuisine, and is featured frequently in dessert recipes, such as tiramisù.
+Cold dairy desserts, such as ice cream and gelato, were introduced to the Western world through Italy.